Academic Performance Index (API)

 Money whose use is controlled by law or by a donor.
 Money that is designated for specific purposes by the district or governing board is not considered restricted.
 The SACS (Standardized Account Code Structure) financial reports on Ed-Data indicate which revenues and expenditures are restricted.

 The specific combination of state and local property taxes a school district may receive per pupil (ADA) for its general education program.
 Categorical aid is granted in addition to revenue limit income.
+Note: In 2013, California overhauled its school finance system and implemented the Local Control Funding Formula, which replaced revenue limits with a per-pupil base grant and eliminated most of the state's categorical aid programs.

 see "Regional Occupational Centers/Regional Occupational Programs"